Code-Institute-Submissions/lastmilestone/README.md

 [Git](https://git-scm.com/)

-- Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+- Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.

 [GitHub:](https://github.com/)

-- GitHub is used to store the projects code after being pushed from Git.
+- GitHub is used to store the project's code after being pushed from Git.

 [PhotoScape X:](http://x.photoscape.org/)

-- PhotoScape X was used to create the image for README.md, resizing images and editing photos for the website.
+- PhotoScape X was used to create the image for README.md, resizing images, and editing photos for the website.

 [Justinmind:](https://www.justinmind.com/)